enriquepablo/nlproject/docs/npl_foundation.rst

 -------------------

-My proposition is to use the predicates of set theory to express the natural copular verbs, just as Frege did, but then, instead of representing the rest of the natural verbs as formal predicates, we represent them through individuals of the theory.
+My proposition is to use the predicates of set theory to express the natural copular verbs, just as Frege (or OWL) did, but then, instead of representing the rest of the natural verbs as formal predicates, we represent them through individuals of the theory.
 We limit our (first order) theory to only have the